Skip to content

 We recommend you limit the rate at which your jobs query the batch system to an aggregate of 1 - 2 times / minutes.
 This includes all Slurm queries such as squeue, sbatch, srun, or other Slurm commands.
 Keep in mind this is an aggregate rate across all your jobs, so if you have a single job that queries once a minute but 500 of these jobs start at once Slurm will see a rate of 500 queries / minute, so please scale your rate accordingly.

 If too many users query the scheduler at once it can become overwhelmed and become unable to schedule user jobs.
 To avoid this, Slurm has implemented an algorithm to limit users who make a very high rate of Slurm queries.
 Once a user exceeds this rate, the scheduler will pause briefly before responding to the query.
 This means that if you have a high rate of Slurm queries, you will be spending your compute time waiting for a response from the scheduler which is not an efficient use of compute time.
+If you need to get the information from squeue, you can switch to sacct.

 Improve Efficiency by Preparing User Environment Before Running